Jacob's Post

 The post where he hung took on a life of its own as people believed infertility and other ailments could be cured by touching the post.
-If you got a splinted from the post it was said you would never get toothache.
-Consequently people tool small pieces of the post when visiting.
+If you got a splinter from the post it was said you would never get toothache.
+Consequently people took small pieces of the post when visiting.
 This continued well into the 19th century despite the original post being replaced by another.

 A number of ballads have been written about the event.
 The next recorded Jew in the Brighton area was in 1766.

 The post used to be visible from the road but the Common here has returned to scrub and has to be accessed via a track that starts from the farm drive or nearby Bankside Farm.
 The post itself has a metal bird nailed to the top.
 The Royal Oak pub was demolished for housing in 2017.